 Maharashtra: More than 900 hens die at poultry farm in Parbhani

-Aurangabad, Jan 09: As man as 900 hens have died at a poultry farm in Murumba village in Parbhani district of Maharashtra, a senior official said on Saturday.
+Aurangabad, Jan 09: As many as 900 hens have died at a poultry farm in Murumba village in Parbhani district of Maharashtra, a senior official said on Saturday.
 Their samples have been sent for investigation to identify the exact cause of the death, Parbhani district collector Deepak Mulgikar told reporters.

 "900 hens have died in two consecutive days in Murumba village in the Marathwada region.
 We have taken the samples of the deceased birds for investigation," he said.